-The company manages these risks on a daily basis through the operational responsibilities of senior management under policies approved by the Board covering specific areas, such as outsourcing risk, fraud risk
+The company manages these risks on a daily basis through the operational responsibilities of senior management under policies approved by the Board covering specific areas, such as outsourcing risk, fraud risk and business continuity risk.

 (g) Regulatory & compliance risk

 Regulatory & Compliance risk is the risk of failing to comply with regulatory requirements.